UCLALibrary/packer-samvera/README.md

 ### Getting Started

 Copy the `sample-config.json` file to `config.json` and add or change its variables as needed.
+You'll also need to download and install [Packer](https://www.packer.io/downloads.html).

 ### How to Build a 'samvera-base' AMI